bmc/markwrap/index.md

     <dependency>
       <groupId>org.clapper</groupId>
-      <artifactId>markwrap_2.9.0</artifactId>
-      <version>0.3</version>
+      <artifactId>markwrap_2.9.0-1</artifactId>
+      <version>0.4</version>
     </dependency>

-Version 0.3 is available for Scala 2.9.0, 2.8.1 and 2.8.0.
+Version 0.4 is available for Scala 2.9.0-1, 2.9.0, 2.8.1 and 2.8.0.

 For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ## Using with SBT

+#### 0.7.x

-If you're using [SBT][] (the Simple Build Tool) to compile your code, you can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):
+If you're using [SBT][] 0.7.x to compile your code, you can place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-    val newReleaseToolsRepository = ScalaToolsSnapshots

     val wikitext = "org.fusesource.wikitext" % "textile-core" % "1.3"
     val pegdown = "org.pegdown" % "pegdown" % "1.0.1"
-    val markwrap = "org.clapper" %% "markwrap" % "0.3"
+    val markwrap = "org.clapper" %% "markwrap" % "0.4"

-**NOTES**

-1. The first doubled percent is *not* a typo.
-It tells SBT to treat the artifact as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0 or 2.8.1.
-See the [SBT cross-building][] page for details.

-2. You must provide the dependencies on PegDown and Mylyn.
-Even though those additional repositories and artifacts are in the published MarkWrap Maven `pom.xml`, SBT will not read them.
-Under the covers, SBT uses [Apache Ivy][] for dependency management, and Ivy doesn't extract repositories from Maven POM files.
-See
-   [Library Management Maven/Ivy section][] in the [SBT Manual][] for details.
-Also see this [email thread][SBT-repo-email-thread].
+#### 0.10.x

+If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+    libraryDependencies ++= Seq(
+        "org.clapper" %% "markwrap" % "0.4",
+        "org.pegdown" % "pegdown" % "1.0.1",
+        "org.fusesource.wikitext" % "textile-core" % "1.3"
+    )

 # Building from Source